emkodelirdi/AssetReuploader/README.md

 So relax and grab a coffee!

 - This is the first real distributed tool/software I've ever made.
 It was a quick tool made for my studio that I decided to share with you all.
+  - This means a few things:
-- (so there might be issues and I'm a busy person working on my games so I might not be able to maintain this very quickly)
+    - There might be issues and I'm a busy person working on my games so I might not be able to maintain this very quickly
+    - The code is kinda fugly, I hate making plugins and do it out of necessity :D